315th Engineer Battalion

 The 315th Engineer Battalion is a multi-role engineer battalion of the United States Army based in Camp Pendleton, California.
 Activated 16 October 2009 at Camp Pendleton, the battalion traces its lineage back to World War I. It is a United States Army Reserve formation and is subordinate to the 301st Maneuver Enhancement Brigade out of Fort Lewis, WA.

+Organization

+The battalion is a subordinate unit of the 301st Maneuver Enhancement Brigade.
+As of January 2026 the battalion consists of the following units: